START has a three-pronged approach to help reduce excess nutrients:

 START is also an active partner in the Sarasota Urban ReForesters’ Microforest project at the Celery Fields with the Florida Veterans For Common Sense Foundation, the Sarasota Bay Rotary Club and the Sarasota-Manatee Chapter of the Florida Native Plant Society.
 This is the first Microforest in our area and it will help control flooding, filter stormwater, provide new habitat for birds and wildlife and sequester carbon as a hedge against climate change.

-Our efforts to reduce nutrients in stormwater will continue in 2021 with the expansion of our Pond Restoration Program that helps local communities restore their ailing stormwater ponds.
+Our efforts to reduce nutrients in stormwater will continue in 2022 with the expansion of our Pond Restoration Program that helps local communities enhance their ailing stormwater ponds.
 Thanks to a major three-year grant from the Charles and Margery Barancik Foundation, START will advise interested local communities how to improve a pond’s efficiency in reducing the excess nutrients that cause damaging and unsightly algal growth.
 START will also provide funding to help the neighborhood cover some of the cost of the necessary plant stock to restore the pond.
 Communities interested in restoring their ailing stormwater ponds (below) to the more efficient and attractive pond (below) should contact Sandy Gilbert at email@example.com.